Defining what Maven does is very difficult.

 Parent Pom

-Similar to Java Inheritance.
-We inherit a lot of things from starter parent.
+The same as Java Inheritance.
+We get a lot of things from our parents.

 <parent>